DrEremin/internet-bank/README.md

 ## App interaction points

-App interaction points represented methods of class BankAccountController:<br>
+App interaction points represented methods of classes InternetBankController,<br>
+ManagementBankAccountController, OperationsController:<br>
 * getBalance() - accepts the client's ID, returns the amount on the account of<br>
   this client;<br>
 * putMoney() - accepts the client's ID and amount, adds specified value of<br>